 The use of chlorhexidine teat dips is limited to "when alternative germicidal agents and/or physical barriers have lost their effectiveness."
-Since bacterial resistance to other germicidal agents indicates a reliance on materials whose use in organic production should be by definition exceptional, 11 it should not provide the pretext for use of another synthetic material.
+Since bacterial resistance to other germicidal agents indicates a reliance on materials whose use in organic production should be by definition exceptional,11 it should not provide the pretext for use of another synthetic material.

 Organic producers should not be countering resistance to medications (or pesticides) through introduction of another toxic chemical, particularly one that depends on chlorine chemistry.
 Beyond Pesticides does not object to the use of chlorhexidine "for surgical procedures conducted by a veterinarian."
 However, the annotation, "Allowed for use as a teat dip when alternative germicidal agents and/or physical barriers have lost their effectiveness" should be removed.
-If the NOSB chooses this option, we suggest that the LS develop an annotation that could be considered with the sunset proposal.
+Since the LS has not proposed an annotation at this meeting, we urge that consideration of an annotation to the listing be placed on the LS work agenda.